-This graph illustrates the majority of our predictions are correct or very close.
+This graph illustrates most of our predictions are perfect or very close.

 DividendMax has been predicting dividends since 2011 and we’re proud of our track record.

 Our recipe is simple to explain and difficult to replicate.
 Each analyst conducts lots of research into each individual stock, reading company reports and reviewing the history of dividends before making a prediction.
 Since they each focus on a specific region, they have accumulated a unique set of expertise over the lifetime of our product.
 Being both thorough and experienced makes the difference.

 - Market announcements

 - Patterns in payment history

 - Our analysts’ expertise in various industries and regions